collapsed-stacks/startups/questions/11825/about-video-formats-and-prevention-of-download-of-videos.md

 - tagged: `website`, `web-development`, `copyright`, `video`
 - score: 1

-<p>I have created a educational website in wordpress where I want to put videos for students.
-I have the following questions regarding this matter [I need help as I do not have technical background regarding this]:</p>
+I have created a educational website in wordpress where I want to put videos for students.
+I have the following questions regarding this matter [I need help as I do not have technical background regarding this]:

-<p>1].
+1].
 Which is the video format which will be accessible for students A]. without they having to install any software...B].
-Which will be easy to play even on mobiles</p>
+Which will be easy to play even on mobiles

-<p>2].
-I want to prevent the students from copy pasting and downloading the videos. they should be able to read, see and hear...but not download / copy paste as I have copyrighted these material</p>
+2].
+I want to prevent the students from copy pasting and downloading the videos. they should be able to read, see and hear...but not download / copy paste as I have copyrighted these material

-<p>Awaiting your response
+Awaiting your response
 Thanks in advance
-Harsha  </p>
+Harsha

 ## Answer 11826